-In response to litigation by Plaintiffs and others, the Departments have since expanded the accommodation scheme.10 The Supreme Court granted injunctions pending appeal in two suits brought by religious non-profit organizations, including the Little Sisters, that objected to the accommodation scheme.
-See Wheaton Coll. v.
-Burwell, 134 S. Ct.
+In response to litigation by Plaintiffs and others, since Departments have expanded accommodation scheme.
+10 The Supreme Court granted injunctions pending appeal in two suits brought by religious non-profit organizations, including the Little Sisters, that objected to the See accommodation scheme.
+Wheaton Coll.Burwell, 134 S.Ct.
 2806 (2014); Little Sisters of the Poor Home for the Aged, Denver, Colo. v.
-Sebelius, 134 S. Ct.
+Sebelius, 134 S.Ct.
 1022 (2014).
 In a third suit, the Court declined to recall or stay a circuit court mandate in favor of the Government, but granted an injunction to religious non-profit organizations pending final disposition of their petition for certiorari.
 See Zubik v.
 Burwell, Nos.
 14A1065, 14-1418, 2015 WL 3947586, at 1 (U.S. June 29, 2015).
 The injunctions allowed the organizations to notify HHS directly of their religious objection to the Mandate rather than sending the Form to their health insurance issuers or TPAs.
 In response to the injunction in Wheaton College, the Departments issued an interim final rule on August 27, 2014, creating an alternative accommodation for religious non-profit organizations.
-Coverage of Certain Preventive Services Under the
+Coverage of Certain Preventive